kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 When they return, the ruin seems to have sunk even further, as if weary of its own long vigil.
 The silence within is deeper, more expectant.
 They have scoured much of this place, but the cure remains a ghost, a promise whispered in a dead man’s journal.
 Three doors remain in the long, zombie-stained corridor.

 “Right then,” Halite says, his voice a low rumble that barely disturbs the quiet.
-“Nothing to do but to keep looking.”
+“Nothing to do but keep looking.”

 They return to the kitchen, the scene of their recent, chaotic ballet with cutlery.
 Now that all is calm again, they notice a door opposite the magic oven.